-Older people with progressive arthritis make up about 25 to 30 percent of the center's patients.
-Workers injured on the job represent 20 to 25 percent.
+Older people with progressive arthritis make up 25 percent to 30 percent of the center's patients.
+Workers injured on the job represent 20 percent to 25 percent.

 Dr. Massumi said most of the rest are people whose insurance companies or family doctors want another opinion or who need nerve studies to find the source of their pain.

 Back injuries lead the list of on-the-job injuries, Dr. Massumi said.
 He sees back injuries in people who do physical work, but also in white-collar workers whose jobs require more lifting or who haven't done any heavy work for a while, then one day move a desk or a filing cabinet.

 "A lot of these injuries are, unfortunately, to people who are very [physically] unfit," Dr. Massumi said.